 VSB students begin taking business courses in their freshman year and continue to fulfill VSB core requirements during sophomore year.
 In junior and senior years, students focus on major and minor coursework.

-All VSB freshmen take Business Dynamics (VSB 1001 and 1002), a two-semester freshman course, emphasizing the overarching purpose of business within society and the manner in which business vision is actualized.
+All VSB freshmen take Business Dynamics (VSB 1015), a freshman course, emphasizing the overarching purpose of business within society and the manner in which business vision is actualized.
 The course provides context for students’ business learning experience and integrates global, political, ethical, and technological dimensions of business.
 Business Dynamics serves as the first step in preparing students to become creative and innovative problem solvers, and seeks to develop analytical, business writing, and presentation skills.
 VSB Freshmen, also, take Information Technology (VSB 1000), a one-credit freshman online course designed to increase students’ ability to utilize spreadsheets as analytic tools for business decision making and problem solving.

 In sophomore year, students register for: